-For patients over the age of 18, having an extra tube of blood (up to 2 teaspoons) or in some cases saliva provides us with enough volume for multiple research purposes and permits certain research not possible on leftover samples.
+Having an extra tube of blood (up to 2 teaspoons), or in some cases saliva, provides us with enough volume for multiple research purposes and permits certain research not possible on leftover samples.

 How will samples be collected?

 We will collect some biological samples from some of your future routine clinical lab work done at any UCLA Health laboratory.
 With your permission, we may: 1) use leftover biological specimens from any future routine lab work done at any UCLA Health laboratory, 2) collect an extra tube of blood as part of a future blood draw or IV placement during a routine visit, and/or 3) collect saliva if you are at a clinic that collects samples for precision medicine.